 “Clarklewis buys olive oil, and I mean a lot of olive oil, from me,” writes Dixon … “and of course I think that’s one of the reasons the food is so good.”

 Connection?
 I think he’s reaching a bit here, but it is entertaining reading.
 What do you think?
-Here’s a link to the full article: Phil Stanford/Tribune, and a link the original review in Willamette Week: Perfectly Bland
+Here’s a link to the full article: Perfectly Bland, and a link the original review in Willamette Week:

 I have eaten at Castagna many times over the years.
 My quick impressions FROM THE PAST is that the food is some of the most subtle and delicate in the Portland area – and some of the very best.
 I ate there twice, before, on the third visit, I sat up straight, this big light bulb went on over my head, and I realized I was having a fantastic meal.